8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrShaderSubroutine.rst

 Metal                Metal Shading Language
 ==================   ===============

-**Code Blocks**
+Code Blocks
+^^^^^^^^^^^

-For convenience, a single ShaderSubroutine Shader can contain all of the different languages.
-When the shader is loaded it will only compile the relevant sections.
+For convenience, a single shader subroutine file can contain all of the different shader languages.
+When the file is loaded it will only compile the relevant sections.

-BEGIN and END lines are used to specify a block of code for different languages
+BEGIN and END lines are used to specify a block of code for different languages.

-For example
+For example:

 .. code-block:: none